mikefreiman/react-nav/README.md

 ---

 ### Details
-This react component was built with the critical rendering path in mind.
+This react component is built with the critical rendering path in mind.
 Only the transform properties are animated; and promoted with will-change.
 #### More facts
 1. CSS-in-JS uses [styled-components](https://www.styled-components.com/).
 2. Inlines SVGs